Diversity, equity, and inclusion: Mid-2020s

-References to women, people of color, and LGBTQ individuals have been scrubbed from federal websites, image archives, and physical installations.
-As described by Brenda Sue Fulton, "[this] administration has hung a sign outside the armed forces saying if you're not a white male, you are no longer welcome."

-U.S. government departments have ordered probes of organizations that practice DEI, including hospitals, universities, federal contractors, and media companies.
-They have also pressured foreign companies with U.S. government contracts to comply with the order, drawing ire from foreign officials.

 Rationale

 Affirmative action is intended to promote the opportunities of defined minority groups within a society to give them equal access to that of the majority population.
-The philosophical basis of the policy has various rationales, including but not limited to compensation for past discrimination, correction of current discrimination, and the diversification of society.
+The philosophical basis of the policy has various rationales, including, but not limited to, compensation for past discrimination, correction of current discrimination, and the diversification of society.
 It is often implemented in governmental and educational settings to ensure that designated groups within a society can participate in all promotional, educational, and training opportunities.

 The stated justification for affirmative action by its proponents is to help compensate for past discrimination, persecution or exploitation by the ruling class of a culture, and to address existing discrimination.
 In a business environment, increased workforce diversity has been found to be associated with increased performance.

 Methods and arguments

 In a 2018 article, proponents of DEI argued that because businesses and corporations exist within a larger world, they cannot be completely separated from the issues that exist in society.
 Therefore, the authors argue the need for DEI to improve coworker relations and teamwork.

-As of 2022, many academic institutions in the US have also started making commitments to DEI in different ways, including creating documents, programs and appointing dedicated staff members especially in the US.
+As of 2022, many academic institutions in the US have also started making commitments to DEI in different ways, including creating documents, programs, and appointing dedicated staff members especially in the US.
 Many accreditation agencies now require supporting DEI.

 As of 2014, information on DEI for both students and professors was widespread in colleges and universities, with many schools requiring training and meetings on the topic.
 Many scholarships and opportunities at universities even have a secondary purpose of encouraging diversity.
-Diversity in higher education can be difficult, with diverse students often feeling reduced to fulfilling a "diversity quota", which can carry a high emotional tax.
+Critics argue diversity in higher education can be difficult, with diverse students often feeling reduced to fulfilling a "diversity quota", which can carry a high emotional tax.
+However, research has shown that discussing DEI in the classroom improves students' critical thinking skills, and leads to improved academic achievement in members of both majority and minority groups, among other benefits.
+Measures to increase the political diversity in higher education have been proposed to reduce political bias and conformity.

 Within healthcare, DEI reflective groups have been used to enhance the cultural sensitivity within mental health professionals.
 Such reflective spaces help improve mental health professionals' reflexivity and awareness of DEI-related issues both within direct clinical work with clients, their families, and wider systems, as well as within professional supervision and teams.